Meet our Staff

 Jessie is always in motion.
 When Jessie joined Sustain Dane in November 2007, she was still working with the Aldo Leopald Nature Center in Monona, trying to engage an appreciation in the outdoors in young children, and she would bike furiously between the two jobs.
 She hasn't slowed down since.
 Since March 2008, Jessie has coordinated the MPowering Madison campaign, and works one-on-one with local businesses, helping them go more sustainable.
 And, she still continues to work with the Aldo Leopold Center when she has free time.
 Jessie earned a B.S. in zoology and psychology from the University of Wisconsin- Madison.

-In 2003, after six years of living in various cities of the Northwest and earning a B.S. from the University of Oregon, Annie moved home to Madison to be closer to lakes, sunshine, and family.
-Currently, she is enrolled in the Edgewood College Sustainability Leadership Graduate Certificate Program and in 2010 received a Certificate in Effective Public Participation from the International Association for Public Participation.
-Annie joins the Sustain Dane team with over 5 years of experience in environmental education and program coordination at the Wisconsin DNR.
+In 2003, after six years of living in various cities of the Northwest and earning a B.S. from the University of Oregon, Annemarie moved home to Madison to be closer to lakes, sunshine, and family.
+She is a graduate of the Edgewood College Sustainability Leadership Graduate Certificate Program and in 2010 received a Certificate in Effective Public Participation from the International Association for Public Participation.
+Annemarie joins the Sustain Dane team with over five years of experience in environmental education and program coordination at the Wisconsin DNR.

 After living in Michigan, New York, Oregon, and Washington, Julie finally made her way to Wisconsin in the winter of 2010.
 She is loving Madison’s bike paths, restaurants, lakes, prairies, and her job at Sustain Dane!
 Julie has a BS in Resource Ecology and Management from the University of Michigan and a MEd in School Counseling from Western Washington University.
 She has spent her professional life working with children as an elementary school counselor, therapist and environmental educator.
-Her job as Project Manager for the Sustainable Schools Initiative draws together her interest in kids and learning, her passion for nature and her belief in the importance of living in harmony with the land and with one another.
+Her role at Sustain Dane facilitating the Sustainable Schools Initiative draws together her interest in kids and learning, her passion for nature and her belief in the importance of living in harmony with the land and with one another.